 333 Caledonia Street.
 (415) 331-8272 www.studio333.com

 The heart of the tourist activity can be found along Bridgeway at the intersection of Princess Street, with a Benneton (the only chain store in Sausalito), diverse clothing, tourist shops, galleries, burgers, a couple of ice cream stores, and a specialist chocolate shop.
 If you have a car, or enough stamina to ride your bike up the hill, then keep going on Princess Street: another of the most beautiful drives overlooking the Bay.
-Driving under canopies of windswept trees, you’ll find that the houses are enviable and the views are killer (a bit like the incline for bikers!)
+Driving under canopies of windswept trees, you’ll find that the houses are enviable and the views are killer (a bit of an incline for bikers!)
 It is worth making the detour to escape into this magic alone.

 Spending the Night

 Sausalito offers the visitor a lot of choices should you wish to lay your head down here.
 Are you the sort of person who gives a town a single day then is eagerly off to the next adventure?
 Or are you keen on taking your time at the cost of less ground covered?
 If traveling by car, you can easily extend your stay and go on to Muir Woods or Stinson Beach near the town but giving you a comfy jumpstart on your next day.
 There’s no shortage of hotels in Sausalito, although they may cost you a chunk of change.
-If they are too expensive, stay at the Holiday Inn Express in Mill Valley that is the next exit after town.
+If they are too expensive, stay at the Holiday Inn Express in Mill Valley which is the next exit after town.
 But for those wanting to fall asleep across from San Francisco’s glimmering lights, these are a few suggestions:

 The Inn Above Tide